michaelreadyone/michael-portfolio/final_project_jiang.md

 # Outline

 - Summary

-  This is a project about the data visualization of some interestings fact about NBA from 2000 to 2016.
-As a person interested in Basketball, NBA is defenitely a big place to pay attention to.
-From those public datas about NBA I want to know many things including but not limit to:
+This is a project about the showing the stories and data visualization of some interesting facts about NBA.
+As a basketball fan, NBA is defenitely a big place to pay attention to.
+I konw that all NBA palyers are very tall and strong, and their salaries are also crazy high.
+However, I want to know the exact values of their heights, weights and salaries.
+I also want to dig more information from those players.
+I want to know many things including but not limit to:
     - What are the weights and hieights distribution for NBA players?
     - What are the weights and hieights distribution for NBA all star players?
     - Are the player's salary matching their performance?
     - Are top drafted players doing better than other players?
     - What are the portions of foreign players in NBA and how did they performance?

-Combining what I learned from this class, I want to choose the most effective ways of visualization to demostrate those ideas.
+Besides, what inspiration could those data bring to people?
+Most people, for sure, do not have those exceptional body characteristics.
+What can we learn from the data from those NBA giants?
+To answer those questions, I found some very useful public data about NBA from Kaggle.
+Combining what I learned from this class, I want to choose the most effective ways of visualization to show the data and also want to discover the inspiration of those data to people.